YiWaiChow/Vision-Transformer-Transfer-Learning/README.md

-THe main program VITTransferLearning is seperated into 3 parts.
+The main program VITTransferLearning is seperated into 3 parts.

 Dataset we used are avaialbe as a direct download link from my drive, see the code comment for more information